Near Toomsboro in Wilkinson County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 32° 52.806′ N, 83° 7.616′ W. Marker is near Toomsboro, Georgia, in Wilkinson County.
-Marker is on Court Lord Highway (State Highway 112) one mile south of Liberty Church Road, on the right when traveling north.
-Touch for map.
+Marker is on Court Lord Highway (State Highway 112) one mile Touch for map.
 Marker is in this post office area: Toomsboro GA 31090, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this Robert Toombs (approx. 4.7 miles away); Toomsboro (was approx. 4.9 miles away but has been reported missing. ); The March to the Sea (approx. 5.4 miles away); Wilkinson County (approx. 5˝ miles away); George Henry Carswell (approx. 5˝ miles away); McIntyre (approx. 6.3 miles away); The Defense of the Oconee Bridge (approx. 10.3 miles away); John Clark House (approx. 11.4 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Robert Toombs (approx. 4.7 miles away); Toomsboro (was approx. 4.9 miles away but has been reported missing. ); The March to the Sea (approx. 5.4 miles away); Wilkinson County (approx. 5˝ miles away); George Henry Carswell (approx. 5˝ miles away); McIntyre (approx. 6.3 miles away); The Defense of the Oconee Bridge (approx. 10.3 miles away); John Clark House (approx. 11.4 miles away).
 Touch for a list and map of all markers in Toomsboro.

 Also see . . .
 Military History of Revolutionary Soldier Major John Hatcher.
 (Submitted on October 29, 2008, by Bill Pfingsten of Bel Air, Maryland.)

 Categories. • Patriots & Patriotism • War, US Revolutionary •

 More.
 Search the internet for Major John Hatcher.